Dai Jones: Early life

 David John Jones was born in Holloway, London, Middlesex, to a family of Welsh farmers.
-He moved to Wales at the age of three and was brought up by his uncle and aunt on their dairy farm in Brynchwith, Llangwyryfon.
+He moved to Cardiganshire at the age of three and was brought up by his uncle and aunt on their dairy farm in Brynchwith, Llangwyryfon.
 He went to school at Llangwyryfon and Ysgol Dinas, Aberystwyth and started working on the farm at 15 years old.
 Jones said that he deliberately failed his 11-plus exam to avoid going to grammar school because he had heard that there was a lot of homework.

 At a young age, Jones was an active member of the chapel, and also the Eisteddfod and Young Farmers clubs which gave him an upbringing in Welsh culture and traditions.
 In 2004, Jones became the President of the Welsh Black Cattle Society in its centenary year 2004-2005.

 Career

 Jones, known as Dai Jones Llanilar, was best known for presenting tv shows on S4C, such as Cefn Gwlad, made by ITV Cymru Wales, which documents the lives of farming families.
 He hosted this show since it began in 1982.
 He was also the main presenter of The Royal Welsh Show when it is held annually at the end of July.
 He was already well known on TV as the presenter of the family quiz show Siôn a Siân which he presented from 1971 to 1987.
 He also hosted a weekly musical requests programme on BBC Radio Cymru.

 Jones was an accomplished tenor and won the blue riband prize at the National Eisteddfod of Wales in 1970.
-He also released recordings with the Welsh recording label Cambrian.
+He also released recordings with the recording label Cambrian.

-As a well-known figure in Wales, Jones was regularly lampooned in the Welsh satirical cartoon series Cnex.
+As a well-known figure on radio and TV, Jones was regularly lampooned in the Welsh satirical cartoon series Cnex.

 He published his autobiography in 1997, entitled Fi Dai Sy' 'Ma.
 It was translated into English by Lyn Ebeneser and published as Dai and let live in 2004.

 In December 2020, Jones announced his retirement from television and radio, after a career of over 50 years.